JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 The team building time was like a marketplace.
 There was no system, we just asked each other who we wanted to team up with and formed a team.

-I had already made a list of people I wanted to work with while listening to the foundation, and luckily I didn't have much trouble organizing my team.
+I had already made a list of people I wanted to work with while listening to the foundation, and I was lucky enough to have no trouble organizing my team.
 If you're going to participate in a goormathon, I would recommend that you think about who you want to team up with and what ideas you want to bring to the table during the team building time.
 There is a certain amount of 'luck' that comes into play during this time, and we were often teamed up with people who were relatively close to each other based on our initially randomized seat assignments.

 So if you have a goal or outcome you want, it's important to be proactive about it.
 You'll be more satisfied with the outcome if you make the move and team up with someone rather than hoping they'll come to you.